HOW TO PREPARE YOUR PROJECT FAQS

 The Staff suggests that you coordinate with the student’s English/Language teacher to assist the student in not only writing the abstract, but working on the structure in order to provide judges the best description possible.

-NOTE: High school students should complete an abstract following the Intel ISEF form here once they have completed their projects – in the case they are selected to continue to ISEF, they will need this form to be completed.
+NOTE: High school students should complete an abstract following the Regeneron ISEF form here once they have completed their projects – in the case they are selected to continue to ISEF, they will need this form to be completed.

 5. WHAT IF WE ARE UNABLE TO SIGN THE ELECTRONIC FORM?